Study of entanglement and phase transitions in the coupled top systems with standard and nonstandard symmetries: Entanglement Calculation

-In Fig. \ref{Fig3}, we present the results of entanglement calculation.
-Here, the variation of the von Neumann entropy is shown as a function of the coupling strength $\varepsilon$ for $j = 10$ for the ground state and the most excited state.
+Figure \ref{Fig3} presents the results of the entanglement calculation.
+Here, the variation of the von Neumann entropy is shown as a function of the coupling strength between the two tops $\varepsilon$ for the spin $j = 10$.
+We show the entanglement of two states: the ground state and the most excited state.
 Figure \ref{Fig3}(a) shows the result for the ground state energy of the FP model (i.e., $\kappa_1 = \kappa_2=0$).
 We find that, initially, $S_V$ increases linearly with $\varepsilon$ and attains a maximum value $S_V^{\rm max} \simeq 0.91$ at $\varepsilon = 1.2$, and it then immediately starts falling with the increment of the coupling strength.
-Later, we show that this transition in entanglement is consistent with the quantum phase transition in the system.
+Later, we show that this transition in entanglement is consistent with the phase transition in the system.
 The entanglement falls till the coupling strength $\varepsilon \simeq 3.0$ and saturates at a value close to $\ln 2$ with some fluctuations.
-This saturation of $S_V$ around $\ln 2$ indicates permutation symmetry in the system, i.e., if we interchange the two tops, the Hamiltonian $H_{\rm CT}$ remains invariant.
-If we consider two non-identical tops by considering $\Omega_1 \ne \Omega_2$, then the permutation symmetry will be broken, and consequently, the entanglement between the tops approaches zero for higher coupling strengths.
+This saturation of $S_V$ around $\ln 2$ indicates permutation symmetry in the system, i.e., if we interchange the two tops, the Hamiltonian remains invariant.
+If we consider two non-identical coupled tops by setting unequal $\Omega$, the permutation symmetry will be broken, and consequently, the entanglement between the tops approaches zero for higher coupling strengths.
 In Fig. \ref{Fig3}(b), we present the results for the most excited state.
 Here also, the transition in the entanglement happens at the same coupling strength $\varepsilon = 1.2$.
 Interestingly, we do not see the effect of permutation symmetry on the excited state, and it becomes completely unentangled with $S_V = 0$ for stronger coupling strengths.